sdetweil/MMM-Config/README.md

 	 the schema.json file has 3 sections
 	 1. "schema"
-	     used to define the variables and data types and organziation of the defaults section
+	     used to define the variables and data types and organization of the defaults section
 	 2. "form"
 	     used to define the presentation of the form, fields, dropdown, checkboxes, etc